Wraps Logo

 import { condition, defineWorkflow, delay, sendEmail, waitForEvent,} from "@wraps.dev/client";export default defineWorkflow({ name: "Onboarding Drip", trigger: { type: "event", eventName: "user.signed_up" }, steps: [ sendEmail("welcome", { template: "welcome-email" }), delay("wait-1d", { days: 1 }), waitForEvent("wait-setup", { eventName: "account.setup_completed", timeout: { days: 2 }, }), condition("check-setup", { field: "contact.hasCompletedSetup", operator: "is_true", branches: { yes: [sendEmail("tips", { template: "power-user-tips" })], no: [sendEmail("nudge", { template: "complete-setup" })], }, }), ],});

 Define workflows in TypeScript.
 Triggers, conditions, delays, branching — all type-checked.
-Deploy with wraps automations push.
+Deploy with wraps email workflows push.

 Event triggers — start workflows from signups, purchases, or any custom event